IvoVellekoop/wavesim_py/README.md

 """
 Helmholtz 1D analytical test
 ============================
-Test to compare the result of Wavesim to analytical results.
+Test to compare the result of WaveSim to analytical results.
 Compare 1D free-space propagation with analytic solution.
 """